pladdy/mud/README.md

 # MUDing is FUN!

-These are my tintin++ files and profiles for 3k.
+These are my tintin++ files and profiles for 3 Kingdoms: http://3k.org/

 ## Dependencies
 TinTin++ Mud Client: http://tintin.sourceforge.net/